reserve-protocol/protocol/docs/deployment.md

 [Screensharing ok]

-Open a new terminal session and from the project root run the deploy_all script:
+Open a new terminal session and from the project root run the deploy script:

 ```
-hardhat run scripts/deploy_all.ts --network mainnet
+yarn deploy --network mainnet
 ```

+Underlying target: `scripts/deploy.ts`

 It should manage itself fairly well.
 On Goerli the overall process fell over multiple times, but I expect this is due to Goerli having generally weaker assurances and being less well-resourced overall.
-If mainnet also presents issues, we can easily pick up execution at the same part in the script by commenting out the relevant lines in `scripts/deploy_all.ts`.
+If mainnet also presents issues, we can easily pick up execution at the same part in the script by commenting out the relevant lines in `scripts/deploy.ts`.
 Avoid executing the same underlying deployment script multiple times in order to save on gas.

 Three files should be produced as a result of this process.